willpatera/willpatera.com/src/cv.md

 # Skills

 I am a designer, coder, and entrepeneur.

+I enjoy designing systems and developing tools.

+I am excited about eye tracking and it's role in sociotechnical systems.

+I believe in open source.

 # Employment History